Dictionary of American English: Creation

+William A. Craigie was a talented Scottish linguist.
+He joined the group that wrote the Oxford English Dictionary (OED) in 1897, and after the death of Henry Bradley in 1923, was one of the two top editors on the project (with Charles Talbut Onions).
+He also clashed with others on the project.
+In 1924, Craigie travelled from England to the University of Chicago to teach a summer course.
+While working on entries starting with "U" for the near-finished OED, he found two words in succession where all the evidence after 1700 was solely American.
+He proposed the creation of a dictionary specifically of American English.
+The University of Chicago agreed to his proposal, and signed him as a professor in October 1924.
+Craigie then moved from Oxford to Chicago.

-The work was begun in 1925 by William A. Craigie.
+The work of compiling the dictionary began in 1925.
 The first volume appeared in 1936 under the editorship of Craigie and James R. Hulbert, a professor of English at the University of Chicago.
 The four volume edition was completed with the help of George Watson and Allen Walker Read.
 The group referenced early literature depicting American regional accents, including three novels by John Neal: Brother Jonathan (1825), Rachel Dyer (1828), and The Down-Easters, &c. &c. &c.
 (1833).

-The work was one of the sources for the Dictionary of Americanisms, c.
-1952, prepared under the direction of Mitford Mathews.
-A similar, but unrelated modern work, the Dictionary of American Regional English, has been compiled to show dialect variation.